ThijsTerporten/Climbing-Traveller/README.md

 5. Check wether the navigation part in the footer works correctly as intended.
 6. Rinse and repeat step 1 to 5 for each page.
 7. Run through all of these steps for each different screen size.
+8. Check each page whether breakpoints respond as intended using 'responsive' in DevTools.
-8. Use HTML and CSS validators from W3C schools to find mistakes in code.
+9. Use HTML and CSS validators from W3C schools to find mistakes in code.

 Note: For the gear.html page check whether all logo links open up in a new tab.